W.A.G.E. Farm (Women and Girls Empowerment)

-In 2019, with a burning desire to learn more about sustainable agriculture and permaculture, Isaac Muhofa traveled from Uganda to Illinois to attend a Midwest Permaculture Design Certificate course and one of our Advanced Trainings as well.
+In 2019, with a burning desire to learn more about sustainable agriculture and permaculture, Isaac Muhofa traveled from Uganda to Illinois to attend a Midwest Permaculture Design Certificate course and one of our Advanced Trainings.

-For 8 years he applied himself in college, to youth support and community outreach programs, and experimented in small-scale farming.
-When his research led him to the study of permaculture his vision cleared.
+For 8 years he applied himself in college, engaged in youth support and community outreach programs, and experimented in small-scale farming.
+When his research led him to the study of permaculture his vision synthesized and became clear.

 Thus Wage Farm was born.

-In addition to helping the growers, WAGE is passionate about providing for the general community as well.
+In addition to helping their growers, Wage is also passionate about providing for the general community.
 The co-op created the “Keep a Girl in School” project which provides sanitary products to young girls, and promotes menstrual hygiene awareness and education.
-In their Hamper distribution program, boxes of food and spices are delivered to families in need.
+They also provide a Hamper distribution program, where boxes of food and spices are delivered to families in need.

 Wage is setting a lovely example of how to care for underserved communities through support, empowerment, and education, giving people the tools they need to provide for themselves and the future.
-As has been observed in many developing countries, Isaac believes in this one unique way to transform communities: “Target the women, change the world.”
+As has been observed in many developing countries, Isaac believes in this one unique way to transform communities for the better: “Target the women, change the world.”

 As a small educational business, Midwest Permaculture cannot help everybody, but we can help a few.
 So we shall.